How Much Wattage Do I Need in My Portable Generator?

 You should make your calculations well in advance so that there’s no room for error in an emergency.
 You could even make your own chart with the starting and running watts of all of your own devices.

-Create a list of all the appliances you will need or want to run if the electricity is out for a short or long period.
-Tot up the wattage needed and ensure it is less than the maximum your portable generator can comfortably cope with.
+Compile a list of essential and optional appliances you may need to power during a short-term outage or extended blackout, ensuring your generator can support their combined wattage requirements.
+Total up the wattage needed and ensure it is less than the maximum your portable generator can comfortably cope with.

 Weight, Noise and Electric Start